EX2200 Network Cable and Transceiver Planning

 – 15 dBm – (–28 dBm) = 13 dBm

-Calculating the EX Series Switch Fiber-Optic Cable Power Margin
+Calculating the Fiber-Optic Cable Power Margin for EX Series Devices

 Calculate the link's power margin when planning fiber-optic cable layout and distances to ensure that fiber-optic connections have sufficient signal power to overcome system losses and still satisfy the minimum input requirements of the receiver for the required performance level.
 The power margin (PM) is the amount of power available after attenuation or link loss (LL) has been subtracted from the power budget (PB).